open-contracting/software-development-handbook/docs/python/ci.rst

 .. note::

-   Do not use ``tox`` to test multiple Python versions.
-Use the `matrix <https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix>`__ in GitHub Actions, instead.
+   Use `matrix <https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix>`__ in GitHub Actions to test multiple Python versions, not ``tox``.
 This makes it easier to install version-specific dependencies (like ``libxml2-dev`` for PyPy), and it makes exclusions more visible (like pypy-3.10 on Windows).

 If not using ``tox``, use this template, replacing ``{{ cookiecutter.package_name }}`` and removing the Jinja syntax if not using the :doc:`Cookiecutter template<packages>`: